ArturoDent/find-and-transform/README.md

 5.   &emsp; A command can be created right in a keybinding, without using a setting at all.

 6.   &emsp; Can also use pre-defined searches using the Search Panel with command `runInSearchPanel`.
-7.   &emsp; Supports using path variables in the Search Panel `find/replace/filesToInclude`, including the current file only.
+7.   &emsp; Supports using path variables in the Search Panel `find/replace/filesToInclude/filesToExclude`, including the current file only or current directory, etc.
-8.  &emsp; Supports using path variables in the find commands fields `find/replace/filesToInclude`.
+8.  &emsp; Supports using path variables in the find commands fields `find or replace`.

 9.   &emsp; All `findInCurrentFile` commands can be used in `"editor.codeActionsOnSave": []`. &emsp; See [running commands on save](codeActions.md).
 10.   &emsp; After replacing some text, optionally move the cursor to a designated location with `cursorMoveSelect`.